konsoletyper/teavm-site/_docs/intro/overview.md

 # Motivation

-Why using Flavour while there are plenty of frameworks?
+Why using TeaVM while there are plenty of transpilers and frameworks for web front-end development?

-If you are a JavaScript developer who is satisfied with JavaScript, TypeScript or even elm, you probably won't need Flavour.
+If you are a JavaScript developer who is satisfied with JavaScript, TypeScript or even elm, you probably won't need TeaVM.

-If you are a Java (or Kotlin) developer who used to write back-end code, TeaVM might be your choice.
+If you are a Java (or Kotlin, or Scala) developer who used to write back-end code, TeaVM might be your choice.
 It's true that a good developer (including Java developer) can learn JavaScript.
 However, to become an expert you have to spend reasonable amount of your time.